SaxySam/Git_Instructions/README.md

 This document outlines steps and instructions for using git to manage both solo and collaborative projects, from an explanation and setup to covering some of the most commonly encountered problems.
 It details instructions using both Visual Studio Code and the terminal, as well as instructions for the two most common repository hosting websites: GitLab (EngGit) and GitHub.
 Think of it like a cheat sheet or reference for anything git related.

-While the Visual Studio Code implementation provides a very helpful visual guide, the terminal commands often allow more control and flexibility, and can be used within any IDE or outside of one entirely.
+While the Visual Studio Code implementation provides a very helpful visual guide, the terminal commands often allow more control and flexibility.
 As such, some sections of this document are only able to be followed by using the terminal, as the UI lacks a direct counterpart.

+> Note: Only some Visual Studio Code steps may be able to be recreated within other IDEs, while *all* terminal commands will be able to run within other IDEs or outside of one entirely.
+Keep this in mind when using different or unfamiliar software.

 ---

 ## Viewing this Document

 **To view this file properly, please open it in a Markdown format file viewer, such as [*Obsidian*](https://obsidian.md/).
-An *online Markdown file viewer* can be [found here](https://markdownlivepreview.com/), and an *extension for Visual Studio Code* can be [found here](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced).** ***Each markdown viewer has its own quirks and handling methods, and as such may encounter slight differences.***
+An *online Markdown file viewer* can be [found here](https://markdownlivepreview.com/), and an *extension for Visual Studio Code* can be [found here](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced). [*JetBrains Rider*](https://www.jetbrains.com/rider/download/) also has a built-in markdown previewer similar to the VSCode extension.**

+***Each markdown viewer has its own quirks and handling methods, and as such you may encounter slight version differences depending on the software you use.***

-* **GitHub** and **GitLab** both have built-in Markdown previews for files named "README.md"; however, both use the custom *GitHub Flavoured Markdown* (GFM) variant of the markdown format, and as such, some links and extra visibility elements may not function correctly.
+* **GitHub** and **GitLab** both have built-in Markdown previews for files named "README.md"; however, both use the custom *GitHub Flavoured Markdown* (GFM) variant of the Markdown format, and as such, some links and extra visibility elements may not function correctly.

 ---